christiansaechao/react-courses/exercises/README.md

     Multi-step Form
     Build a login form and validate fields before submission (e.g., required fields, email format). and the form should save data between steps and displays a summary at the end.

-    Context API
-    Use the Context API to share data across multiple components.

     Custom Hooks
     Implement custom hooks for reusable logic, do one of them: